The legendary Apple research group that shaped our world

 Despite its innovative work, the Advanced Technology Group was a mess.
 There was a multitude of projects that weren’t going anywhere, like OpenDoc, a Frankenstein technology that was supposed to allow you to make documents using software components from different manufacturers.
 When Steve Jobs came back to Apple in the late ’90s, to a company in a deep crisis without a clear mission, there was no immediate value in the experimental stuff the ATG was developing.

 In 1997, Jobs put “a bullet through its head,” as he said at the time.
 He redistributed some of its engineers to other product groups around the company, which was put in emergency mode as he tried to raise it from the ashes.
 Its spirit, however, survived at Apple for a few years.
 The company kept breaking ground with new inventions and patents, which became revolutionary products like the iPod and the iPhone.
-And while it’s been some time since that happened, the legacy of the ATG survives–on our desktops, in videos, and through the internet in general.
+And while it’s been some time since Apple revolutionized anything, the legacy of the ATG survives–on our desktops, in videos, and through the internet in general.